QuCAI-Lab/vanilla-numpy-mlp/README.md

 # About

-Implementation of vanilla NumPy multilayer perceptron (MLP).
-This is a fully-connected feedforward neural network with Stochastic Gradient Descent (SGD) optimizer and backpropagation.
+Implementation of a vanilla NumPy multilayer perceptron (MLP): a fully connected feedforward neural network with Stochastic Gradient Descent (SGD) optimizer and backpropagation.
 The implementation was trained/tested using the Fashion-MNIST dataset for image classification.
 Resort to the [theory.ipynb](theory.ipynb) notebook for a theoretical background and derivation of the backpropagation algorithm considering `Sigmoid`, `Softmax`, `MSE`, and `Categorical Cross-Entropy` functions.

-In order to comply with GitHub's limit on large files, the dataset folder was git ignored.
+To comply with GitHub's limit on large files, the dataset folder was git ignored.
 Download the [Fashion MNIST](https://www.kaggle.com/datasets/zalando-research/fashionmnist) dataset, extract it, then yank and paste the train and test files to a `dataset/` folder in the root directory of your local clone.

 > This material is designed to educate by bridging the gap between theory and implementation.
 If there is a blunder, do not hesitate to open an issue in the issue tracker.